 He currently works as a magistrate (Adjunct-auditeur) at the Belgian Council of State after he ranked first at the competitive state exam.
 Cedric Jenart remains active at the University of Antwerp as a visiting lecturer (gastprofessor) or postdoctoral researcher (post doc navorser) in public law.
 He previously interned at the Belgian Constitutional Court and, having been admitted to the New York Bar, at various international law firms.

-His current Ph.D. research is being funded by the FWO Flanders and has been partially performed as a visiting researcher at the Max Planck Institute for Comparative Public and International Law in Heidelberg (Germany), the University of Lille (France) and the University of Oxford (United Kingdom).
+His completed Ph.D. research was funded by the FWO Flanders and has been partially performed as a visiting researcher at the Max Planck Institute for Comparative Public and International Law in Heidelberg (Germany), the University of Lille (France) and the University of Oxford (United Kingdom).
 It is summarized hereunder.

 Constitutional principles on outsourcing rulemaking powers to non-politically-accountable actors in European states

 Parliaments have always been regarded as playing a pivotal role in the creation of rules within democratic European states.
 Through its composition, Parliament is taken to represent the opinions and interests of society, which it serves through the legislative process.

 However, what if Parliament is dead?
 In an increasingly globalized world, nation-states are confronted with issues that require international cooperation, expert knowledge and flexibility to resolve.
 Rather than taking the lead, parliaments are increasingly settling for a managerial position.
 They are outsourcing their rulemaking powers (and other constitutional responsibilities) rather than exercising them themselves.